Frequently Asked Questions

 Due to the time commitment made to you, you must provide 24 hours notice if you need to cancel your appointment or reschedule to avoid charges for missed sessions.
 Voicemail or e-mail can be utilized 24 hours a day in the event that an appointment needs to be rescheduled.
 Full payment is required for late cancellations or no-shows.

-Insurance companies pay for healthcare services only, and therefore I would have to diagnose you with a mental health disorder and share my diagnosis with your insurance company if I was to bill.
-Depending on your coverage, the insurance company may limit the number of sessions and require me to submit ongoing progress reports and treatment plans to justify the services I provide you.
+Insurance companies pay for healthcare services only, and therefore we would have to diagnose you with a mental health disorder and share the diagnosis with your insurance company.
+Depending on your coverage, the insurance company may limit the number of sessions and require us to submit ongoing progress reports and treatment plans to justify the services we provide you.